bmacnaughton/action-walk/README.md

 Minimal utility to walk directory trees performing actions on each directory entry. `action-walk` has no production dependencies other than node core modules and has only one strong opinion - don't presume anything about why the directory tree is being walked.
+Oh, and another strong opinion - running node v12.12.0+.

 No presumptions means that this does little more than walk the tree.
 There are two options to facilitate implementing your code on top of `action-walk`.